-Our response to concerns/allegations is consistent with the DDSCP Safeguarding Children Allegations against Staff, Carers and Volunteers procedure.
+Our response to concerns/allegations is consistent with the DDSCP Safeguarding Children Allegations against Staff, Carers and Volunteers procedure and we also refer to the DDSCP Briefing Note: Low-Level Concerns about Staff.

 1. Allegations that may meet the harms threshold